Greg4cr/sbse-sigsoft-standard/README.md

 - [ ] Includes a description of prior state of the art in this area, if it exists.
 If it does not, then this study must carefully motivate and define the new problem and solution.
 - [ ] Approaches are compared to a justified and appropriate baseline.
 If the approach solves a new problem, compare it to random search, at least.
 If not a new problem, compare to the existing state of the art.
 - [ ] As to algorithm selection:  The algorithm underlying an approach (e.g., the metaheuristic) should be justified and appropriate for the problem being optimized.
 Perhaps do use  not use simulated annealing, NSGA-II, etc. to solve an optimization problem unless it is actually the appropriate approach for the optimization problem.
-- [ ] Also, using older older (and well udnerstfandood algorithms) may be valid when they are used as (1) as part of a larger  test suite that compares many approaches; e.g. (2) to offer a “straw man” method that defines the “floor” of the performance (that everything else needs to beat); e.g. (3) as a workbench within which one thing is changed (e.g. the fitness function) but everything else remains constant.
 - [ ] The solution formulation is explicitly defined, including a description of what a solution represents (e.g., a test suite or test case in test generation), how a solution is represented in evaluated approaches (e.g., a tree or vector structure), and how solutions are manipulated by the evaluated approaches.
 - [ ] All fitness functions used are explicitly defined, including a description of the type of goals that are minimized or maximized and the equations for calculating the fitness score.
 - [ ] The evaluated approaches are explicitly defined, including the applied techniques (e.g., simulated annealing, genetic algorithm), specific heuristics applied (e.g., single-point crossover), and the algorithm parameters and their values (e.g. crossover and mutation rates).